xbach/docs/trezor-tech/api.rst

 trezord (TREZOR Bridge)
 -----

-In order for websites, such as our own webwallet myTREZOR, to talk with TREZOR, we developed so-called "bridge", or trezord (short for TREZOR daemon). trezord starts a local webserver, to which both external applications and local applications can communicate.
+In order for websites, such as our own TREZOR Wallet, to talk with TREZOR, we developed so-called "bridge", or trezord (short for TREZOR daemon). trezord starts a local webserver, to which both external applications and local applications can communicate.

 trezord is not intended for direct use by developers - it is still a little low-level, although more high-level than using USB HID directly.
 You should instead use trezor.js API, that uses trezord.